 How to Contact Us

 Initially, please drop us a line via this email address: downthetubesnetATyahoo.co.uk.
+(Replace the AT with @ when composing your mail).
 This enables us to forward items to the right people on the DTT team.

 Please do not Twitter DM, Facebook Message DTT or Tumblr message contributors about items sent (It’s simply become impossible to keep track of so many different contact platforms and we might very well miss this “follow up”, no matter how polite).

 Please also note, everyone working on downthetubes is a volunteer with a day job.
 We try to read every item received as soon as possible, but as the overall editor, I can tell you I get something like 300+ emails a day on average.
 Yep – much of that is work related, some of it is spam and such like, but I hope this give you an idea of what we’re facing at this end of the tubes.
 Thanks for your patience.

 (New contributors – particularly opinion formers, interviewers – not reviewers – are very welcome).

 DownTheTubes was originally created to be a resource base for people seeking comics artists and writers but has mushroomed over the years to deliver British comics news, interviews and other features.